 InMotion’s speed performance was tested and the average response time was 339 milliseconds.
 This makes it the fastest host that we tested.

 Our InMotion server performed significantly better than the average server response times across all hosts.
-It was actually almost twice as fast than the average.
+It was almost twice as fast as the average.

 InMotion is the best choice if you want speed at a reasonable price.